emqx/blog/en/202007/develop-emqx-plugin-using-python.md

 Python and Java drivers are based on the processes [Erlang/OTP-Port](https://erlang.org/doc/tutorial/c_port.html) to implement communication, and have very high throughput performance.
-This article will take Python expansion as an example to introduce how to use EMQ X cross-language expansion.
+This article will take Python expansion as an example to introduce how to use EMQX cross-language expansion.

 ![upeb67488ae758908b02ac8567c37fcf2d0a9.png](https://static.emqx.net/images/81aa1ab1028f0e59c08b0a00dc5ade08.png)